dalmirdasilva/ResourceBasedFileSystem/README.md

 It doesn't have hierarchical directory tree.
 It is a poll of a limited number of resource which can:

 - Be allocated and deallocated at any time
-- Grows according to the date you store inside
+- Grows according to the data you store inside

 The srofs is composed by 3 base elements:

 #### Cluster
-Is the chunk of memory that contais the data of everything.
+Is the chunk of memory that contains the data of everything.
 A cluster is a double linked queue.
-Therefore, it has a pointer to the next cluster and a poiter to the previous cluster.
+Therefore, it has a pointer to the next cluster and a pointer to the previous cluster.

 #### Resource Descriptor
 The srofs partition has a space reserved for a list of resource descriptors entries called resource descriptors table, each entry in this table is 4 bytes long and is used to hold the size, first cluster and flags of the corresponding resource.
-Each resource descriptor is a integer thar represets a index in such table.
+Each resource descriptor is a integer that represents a index in such table.
 The entry flag has the information about the current availability of the resource entry.

 ### Resource
 The resource is a virtual element, it exists only in execution time.
-Always when a resource description if opened, a resource instatnce is created to represent all data about the resource description:
+Always when a resource description if opened, a resource instance is created to represent all data about the resource description:
 -  the current pointer
 -  the current cluster
 -  cluster offset